The Super Rare 1967 Ferrari 330 P4 Was Built To Decimate Opponents on Race Track

 The Ferrari P series was the racing prototype that garnered accolades throughout the 60s and the early 70s.
 Enzo Ferrari was not overly enthusiastic about the project in the initial stages despite one of the rivals dominating the F1 circuits.
 However, the brand ultimately started its production of prototype racing cars with Dino V6 engines in the early 60s.

 There were a lot of different models including the 250 P, 250 LM, and 275 P and it was only after their immense success on the tracks, Ferrari started working on the 330 P models.
-The 250 LM and 330 P4 have also made it to out list of rarest Ferrari’s ever made.
+The 250 LM and 330 P4 have also made it to our list of rarest Ferraris ever made.
 Even the 330 P has several variations with significant updates like the P2, P3, and finally, the P4 which was introduced in 1967.
 Since the Ferrari P3 was not a huge success, it increased the expectations from the 1967 330 P4 and it is safe to say that the latter incredibly lived up to it.

 Ferrari 300 P4 Iterations